Nick Landau: Forbidden Planet

 By 1977, Landau and his distribution partners Lake and Luckman had become increasingly concerned about their key customer’s ability to pay its bills.
 They decided their recourse was to open up their own retail outlet, named Forbidden Planet and based in London’s Tin Pan Alley, Denmark Street.
 From summer 1978 to spring 1979, Landau combined his role at IPC with running Forbidden Planet, before focusing full-time on Forbidden Planet.

 In 1993, Landau, Luckman and Lake dissolved their partnership and sold Titan Distributors to the U.S.-based Diamond Comic Distributors.
 Landau became sole owner of Titan Books and the Forbidden Planet mega stores (including the flagship London store); Luckman became sole owner of Forbidden Planet's New York store.

-Titan Entertainment Group
+Titan Entertainment

-Landau set up the Titan Entertainment Group (TEG) in 1993 with Dr. Vivian Cheung, his business partner and wife.
+Landau set up the Titan Entertainment in 1993 with Vivian Cheung, his business partner and wife.
 The group now includes the Forbidden Planet mega stores (including the flagship London store), Titan Books, Titan Comics and Titan Merchandise.